-Are you, or someone you know, crying—even as Mother’s Day approaches?
+Are you, or is someone you know, crying—even as a holiday approaches?
 You are not alone.
-Here is a poem for you, from one of our authors:
+Many people are sad, bereaved, or lonely during the holidays.

 WHAT?
 YOU CAN’T STOP CRYING.

 You say you left your grocery cart in frozen foods.